 (Total expenses of campaign) / (# of qualified leads) = cost per prospect

 - Return on investment (ROI).
-Similar to any other marketing strategy, you want to measure if you got a good return on what you spent.
-The most basic way to calculate the ROI of your marketing campaign is:
+As with any other marketing strategy, you’ll want to measure your return on effort and spend.
+Use the following calculation to find the basic ROI of your marketing campaign:

 (Sales Growth – Marketing Automation Cost) / Marketing Automation Cost = ROI

 Want to master marketing automation in your business?
 Get ManyChat today.
 It’s free to get started.